-Founded in 1969 as Afro-American Studies in the aftermath of student action and protest, the Africana Studies Program has evolved through a variety of approaches, tracing its roots back to the long history of African American social protest and to the uniquely interdisciplinary mode of studying the Black experience that began as early as the appearance of Du Bois’ founding work, The Souls of Black Folk, in 1903.
+Founded in 1969 as Afro-American Studies in the aftermath of student action and protest, the Africana Studies Department has evolved through a variety of approaches, tracing its roots back to the long history of African American social protest and to the uniquely interdisciplinary mode of studying the Black experience that began as early as the appearance of Du Bois’ founding work, The Souls of Black Folk, in 1903.

 Today Africana Studies is a thriving concentration that takes up the broader concerns of Africana Studies as a field, merges them with our dynamic faculty expertise and interests, and combines them with the educational needs of our diverse student population.
 We seek to ground students in the multiple wisdoms that people of African descent embrace, and encourage students to acquire skills in multi and interdisciplinary research, writing, and analysis.
 Although intellectual rigor is a significant programmatic focus, we also recognize the importance of grounding intellectual engagement with activism and life experience.
 The Program offers a wide variety of courses in the humanities, arts, and social sciences to fulfill these objectives.